-The time required to complete the EdD program will vary with the individual candidate; however, normally a minimum of 30 months is required.
+The time required to complete the EdD program will vary with the individual candidate; however, normally a minimum of 30 months is required and the program must be completed within six years.

-The PhD program requirements are individually defined and normally range from ★24 to ★48 plus a dissertation.
+The PhD program requirements are individually defined and normally range from \star 24 to \star 48 plus a dissertation.

-The minimum period of residence is two academic years of full-time attendance at the University of Alberta This involves four (four-month) terms of full-time study with a minimum of ★9 per term.
+The minimum period of residence is two academic years of full-time attendance at the University of Alberta This involves four (four-month) terms of full-time study with a minimum of ± 9 per term.

-The time required to complete the PhD will vary according to the previous training of the applicant and the nature of the research undertaken; however, normally a minimum of 30 months of study and research is required.
+The time required to complete the PhD will vary according to the previous training of the applicant and the nature of the research undertaken; however, normally a minimum of 30 months of study and research is required and the program must be completed within six years.